The Bouquet

 And yet of summer, the petty tones

-Its colors make,
+Its colors make, the migratory daze,

 The doubling second things, not mystical,